-The Head of Pre-Prep has overarching responsibility for Pre-Prep.
-The Early Years Lead Practitioner has responsibility for the Nursery and Reception year groups in Pre-Prep with specific responsibility as Reception Year Group Leader.
-There is also a Nursery Year Group Leader.
-The Early Years Lead Practitioner and the Nursery Year Group Leader are responsible for co-ordinating planning, observations and assessments across the year group and for ensuring that relevant information is conveyed to parents.
-The Deputy Head Academic also has oversight of the academic progress of the EYFS children.
+The Head of Pre-Prep and Academic Lead has overarching responsibility for Pre-Prep and oversight of the academic progress of the EYFS children.
+The Nursery Year Group Leader and the Reception Year Group Leader are responsible for co-ordinating planning, observations and assessments across the year group and for ensuring that relevant information is conveyed to parents.